justenlu/hymngadget/README.md

 HymnGadget should be treated as a prototype that is not recommended for real life use.
 There are security holes that should be fixed and there certainly is annoying and even restricting bugs in the code.

+Hymngadget was running on a server that had Debian 6 Squeeze GNU/Linux, MySQL 5.5 and PHP 5.3.
+On the client side the developer used Firefor browser (e.g. version 23.0.1) running on Mac OS X (e.g. version 10.6.8)

 HymnGadget includes the following libraries:

 - abcjs : https://github.com/paulrosen/abcjs